Gateway-Web/editor-docs/docs/configuration/basic.md

 sidebar_position: 1.1
 ---

-# Editor configuration
+# Editor
-Let's go back to the configuration file we created in the previous step.
-This file should export a default configuration object.
-If you're using TypeScript, you can import the types from our package.
+If you haven't created a configuration file yet, let's create one now.
+This is the file we imported when creating the [editor page](/get-started/installation#editor) in the previous step.
+This file should export an object containing the configuration values defined below.

 ## Configuration values